pyrddlgym-project/pyRDDLGym/docs/start.rst

 - bool -> ``Discrete(2)``

 .. note::
-   Any constraints that cannot be rewritten as box constraints are ignored, due to limitations of Gym.
+   Any constraints that cannot be rewritten as box constraints are ignored, due to limitations of Gymnasium.
    If no valid box bounds for a fluent are available, they are set to ``[-np.inf, np.inf]``

 Visualization